jcreedcmu/reference-manual/deploy/README.md

     version, with all numbered releases being considered more recent than any nightly and real releases being more recent than their RCs.
- 3. It commits the changes to the deployment branch, then switches back to the original branch.
+ 3. It commits the changes to the branch `predeploy`, then switches back to the original branch.

+In GH Actions, we push the `predeploy` branch, to serve as a convenient forensic record of the history of our documentation *without* overlays.

+The `overlay.py` script is then responsible for creating a new commit to `deploy`, based on `predeploy`.
+This commit includes all desired overlays.

-After this, the GH Action for deployment pushes the edited deploy branch.
+After this, the GH Action for deployment pushes the edited `deploy` branch.
 Another action is responsible for actually deploying the contents of this branch when it's pushed.

-##